-Montessori is an approach to education with the fundamental belief that a child learns best within a social environment which supports and respects each individual’s unique development.
+The Montessori Method of education is basically a unique approach to learning; it is the fundamental belief that a child learns best within a social environment which supports and respects each individual’s unique development.
+Rather than “teaching” the child ideas, a classroom is designed to stimulate the child’s interest and help their understanding and learning capacities — with little or no adult intervention.
 It uses the “whole child” approach to learning.
 Montessori theory is based on these concepts:

 Children are free to work at their individual pace with materials they choose.
 They can work independently or with others.
 The teacher makes observations and decides when to introduce new concepts or tools.
 This concept is to develop self-directed learning in a community setting.